The Youth Garden Project is a 1.5 acre productive and educational garden!

 Members purchase a “share” at the beginning of the growing season and in turn receive a bi-weekly or weekly allotment of fresh, in-season, locally grown organic produce.
 Our 2023 CSA is currently full – if you would like to be added to the waitlist, please fill out this short form and we will let you know if spots become available.

 This year, we are also adding a brand new CSA Work Share Program!
 Through this program, participants volunteer for 3.5 hours a week in exchange for a weekly share of produce.
 If you are interested in being notified when applications open for this program, please fill out this form.

 Members purchase a “share” at the beginning of the growing season and in turn receive a weekly allotment of fresh, in season, locally grown organic produce.

 CSA Terms & Conditions

-Individual shareholders pick up produce every other week for a total of 10 weeks per single shareholder, May 14th-October 8th, with no pickup during a 2-week hiatus July 2nd and July 9th.
-One share will receive a total of 10 baskets of produce throughout the season.
+Individual shareholders pick up produce every other week for a total of 12 weeks per single shareholder, May 2nd-October 10th.
+One share will receive a total of 12 boxes of produce throughout the season.

-Each shareholder is responsible for communicating with Farm Director Gabriel via phone, text, or email by 6pm on the day of pickup to arrange for pickup outside of the designated hours.
+Each shareholder is responsible for communicating with Farm Produce Manager Sarah via text or email by 8 am on the morning after pick-up to arrange for pick up outside of the designated period.
 We are happy to accommodate a flexible pickup arrangement if we receive advance communication.
-If the shareholder does not communicate by 6pm on pickup day, produce will be distributed to YGP programs or within the community as YGP sees fit.
+If the shareholder does not communicate by 8 am the morning after pickup day, produce may be distributed to YGP programs or within the community as YGP sees fit.

 When is the CSA Season?